jamesjyoon/llm_interpretability/README.md

 dataset, then extracts token-level SHAP explanations and interpretability metrics for both approaches.

+### Interpretability and evaluation concepts

+Understanding the major interpretability techniques referenced in the scripts helps contextualize their outputs and trade-offs:

+- **LIME (Local Interpretable Model-agnostic Explanations)** perturbs an input example, trains a simple surrogate model (often a sparse linear regressor), and interprets the surrogate's weights as local feature importance scores.
+It is model-agnostic and easy to apply to text, but can be sensitive to the sampling strategy used to create perturbations.
+- **KernelSHAP** approximates Shapley values with a specially chosen weighting kernel that emphasizes coalitions close to the original example.
+It inherits Shapley's desirable properties (local accuracy, missingness, consistency) while remaining practical for deep networks through sampling.
+- **TreeSHAP** provides an exact and efficient way to compute Shapley values for decision tree ensembles by exploiting their structure.
+It is the preferred method when interpreting gradient-boosted trees or random forests because it offers deterministic attributions with polynomial runtime.

+For classification diagnostics we often complement accuracy-like metrics with the **Matthews correlation coefficient (MCC)**, which summarizes the confusion matrix into a single score in −1–+1 that remains informative even under class imbalance.
+An MCC of +1 indicates perfect predictions, 0 matches random guessing, and −1 reflects total disagreement between predictions and labels.

 ### Running on Google Colab

 1. Start a new Colab notebook (a GPU runtime is strongly recommended).